-Visiting Glacier Mountain National Park in 2020 during quarantine is different than any other time.
+Visiting Glacier Mountain National Park During the Pandemic is different than any other time.
 I would love to give you a few suggestions we used during our recent visit.

 We had 2 full days in the park.
-We actually took 4 days for this trip, but as it was a 9 hour drive.
-The first and last day were in the car mostly.
+We actually took 4 days for this trip, but as it was a 9-hour drive.
+The first and last days were in the car mostly.

 First, here are a few things to know.
 Some of these are the same year to year, but some also apply specifically to visiting Glacier Mountain National Park in 2020.